Ppontan/Ppontan/README.md

 20+ internal websites for big companies

 <g-emoji class="g-emoji" alias="point_right" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f449.png">👉</g-emoji>Responsibilities:<br>
-One of my main responsibilities at my workplace was to develope and maintain our new internal worksystem for our sellers and other workers.
+One of my main responsibilities at my workplace was to develope and maintain our new internal worksystem for our sellers and other workers + creating systems and websites<br>
-In this system you can create discount codes, couponcodes, make articles with functions, sizes, prices, pictures, sortiments, sales.
-You can create users, print articles, renting system for products, check orders and a library with tutorials.
+In this system you can create discount codes, couponcodes, make articles with functions, sizes, prices, pictures, sortiments, sales, pricelists, create users, print articles, renting system for products, check orders and a library with tutorials.
+Allt integrated with our DB and Microsoft BC.
 I install and repair/upgrade computers, printers, speakers, wifi systems, Big led monitors, example Bauhausgalan.
-I create systems and websites

-I have also developed many internal shops for companies
 + Experience with shopify and wordpress

 ![](https://komarev.com/ghpvc/?username=Ppontan)